March 23, 2023

 la jolla shores surf spot

-For those of you looking for a good beach to learn how to surf in San Diego, La Jolla Shores Surf Spot is ‘learn how to surf central’ in San Diego.
+For those of you looking for a good beach to learn how to surf in San Diego, La Jolla Shores Surf Spot is a haven for beginners and first timers.
+However, it’s a fun wave for all skills levels so don’t be fooled.

-In this post; learn how to get to La Jolla Shores surf spot, what it’s like surfing La Jolla Shores, and the best shops here for surf lessons.
+In this post; learn how to get to La Jolla Shores beach, what it’s like surfing La Jolla Shores, and the best surf shops for surf lessons in the area.

 La Jolla Shores Surf Spot Overview